bonitasoft/bonita-doc/md/customize-living-application-theme.md

 @import "bonita_pager";
 ```
 The main.scss is the aggregation of 3 imports:
-* `@import "bonita_variables";` import the content of `src/scss/_bonita_variables.scss` file.
+* `@import "bonita_variables";` imports the content of `src/scss/_bonita_variables.scss` file.
-* `@import "bootstrap";` import the bootstrap-sass stylesheet.
+* `@import "bootstrap";` imports the bootstrap-sass stylesheet.
 You may look its content in `node_modules/bootstratp-sass/assets/stylesheets/_bootstrap.scss`.
-* `@import "bonita_pager";` import the content of `src/scss/_bonita_pager.scss` file, a custom style for bootstrap pager used by the Bonita theme.
+* `@import "bonita_pager";` imports the content of `src/scss/_bonita_pager.scss` file, a custom style for Bootstrap pager used by the Bonita theme.

-When using Sass you can split your stylesheets into _partials_.
+When using Sass, you can split your stylesheets into _partials_.
 This is a great way to modularize your CSS and help keep things easier to maintain.
 A partial is simply a Sass file named with a leading underscore.
 You might name it something like `_partial.scss`.
 The underscore lets Sass know that the file is only a partial file and that it should not be generated into a CSS file.
 Sass partials are used with the `@import` directive like in our `src/scss/main.scss`.
 Note that the `@import` order is important.

 `src/scss/_bonita_variables.scss`